NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 - Single Leader Replication

 **Data Partitioning Strategy:**
+- <span style="color : yellow">if hot spot is not an issue, we can use key-range partitioning strategy.</span>
+- <span style="color : yellow">if we do not need to perform range queries, we can use hash partitioning.</span>
 - Can partition based on `short_ID`
+- <span style="color : yellow">What indexes are we gonna use???</span>

 > NOTE: Introducing caching layer could be efficient considering we can have `hot links`.